 AI Answer Economy positioning with strong LLM citation rates | No built-in outreach or engagement tools |

-G2 Review: How It Works & Key Features
+G2 Review: How It Works and Key Features

 G2 Profiles and Reviews: Build credibility through verified peer validation on the largest B2B review marketplace.

-A G2 Profile is a vendor-managed product listing that puts a software company in front of roughly 90 million buyers a year.
+A G2 Profile is a vendor-managed product listing that puts a software company in front of more than 90 million buyers a year on G2's own marketplace, with the broader ecosystem now reaching 200 million buyers annually.
 Vendors can claim a free profile, then fill it with product information, media, screenshots, demo videos, and pricing details through the my.G2 dashboard.

 The profile's value comes mostly from the reviews attached to it.
 G2's review collection tools include email campaigns with gift card incentives, in-app prompts through integrations with Pendo, Delighted, Medallia, and Sendoso, AI-assisted drafting from customer call transcripts, and video reviews.